Manila, the Philippines

 KKK Foundation Site

-Another KKK (Philippine revolutionary society, not the white supremacist group) shrine that had been cleaned and cleared was the one at its foundation site in Recto St., Manila.
+Another monument in honor of the KKK (Philippine revolutionary society, not the white supremacist group) that had been cleaned and cleared was the one at its foundation site in Recto St., Manila.
 The shrine showing Bonifacio and five other founders was stuff for Philippine History 101.
-I had forgotten that the revolution was born in this corner where one KKK member’s house once stood.
+I had forgotten that the revolution was born in this corner where a KKK member’s house once stood.

 Manila City Hall

-The trees around the shrine had been adorned with yellow lanterns to coincide with the holiday season.
-Along with the Christmas tree and the City Hall’s iconic clock tower, the place was radiant and welcoming to the public, not the dark, dirty, and dangerous place to be avoided for decades.
+Back at City Hall, the trees around the shrine had been adorned with yellow lanterns to coincide with the holiday season.
+Along with the Christmas tree and the City Hall’s iconic clock tower, the place was radiant and welcoming to the public, not the dark, dirty, and dangerous place that used to be avoided for decades.

 Martial Law Memorial Wall

 Who knew that a series of marble plaques engraved with the names of those martyred by the Marcos regime was erected between the City Hall and Mehan Garden?
-Not I. Given the current political climate and history revisionism, the memorial was all the more unexpected and necessary.
+Given the current political climate and historical revisionism, the memorial was all the more unexpected and necessary.

 What used to be a dimly-lit and stinky pedestrian underpass choked with vendors and vagrants had been cleared of obstructions and outfitted with lights.
 There should be no reason for undisciplined Pinoys to risk life and limb jaywalking above.

-A burst of fireworks drew Ki and me toward the Spanish Era bridge.
+A burst of fireworks drew Ki and me toward the Spanish-era bridge.
 By chance, we caught the inauguration of the newly-restored Jones Bridge.
 Our jaws dropped.
-Old World lampposts (made by Paete artists) and arch lights reflecting on Pasig River exuded Parisian romance and elegance.
+Old World lampposts, the handiwork of Paete artists, and arch lights reflecting on Pasig River exuded Parisian romance and elegance.
 Two of its La Madre Filipina sculptures were reinstated to their original posts at the bridge plinths.
 To enhance the Old World ambiance, kundiman (folk music) played on loop at the bridge.
 Yorme Isko enlisted the heritage restoration expertise of Mr. Acuzar of Las Casas Filipinas de Acuzar fame for this project.

 Manila Central Post Office

-It would have been nice to thank and wish Yorme Isko well in person right there at Jones Bridge, but I could not cut into the mob of media types and sea of cellphones swarming around him.
+It would have been nice to thank and wish the good mayor well in person right there at Jones Bridge, but I could not cut into the mob of media types and sea of cellphones swarming around him.

 Once again, in this square stood the likeness of Andres Bonifacio, the revolutionary Supremo.
 As one of our national heroes, he demonstrated love of country in action – uncompromising, passionate, vigilant – traits required of both public servants and the public for nation-building.
 A strong mayor with a heart could only get half the job done.
 Citizen cooperation would complete the makeover of the city.
 If people could not do something good, at least they should not do something bad.